-Installs drivers for your operating system in order to properly use the Notebook PC's built-in audio.
-The drivers will enable "ESS Allegro-1.COMM" for high-bandwidth rich audio and "Unimodem Full-Duplex Audio Device" for integration between the audio components and the internal modem.
+Shown under Windows "Sound, video and game controllers."
+This installs audio drivers for your operating system in order to properly use the Notebook PC's built-in sound controller.
 All audio functions are configured through Windows and help can be located within Windows documentation or Windows help files.